pingcap/ossinsight/blog/2022-05-03-explore-deep-in-4.6-billion-github-events/index.md

 ### **Go: the new favorite and the fastest growing language**

 According to **[OSSInsight.io](https://ossinsight.io/)**, 10 programming languages dominate the open source community.
 Go is the most popular with 108,317 stars, followed by Node and TypeScript.
-Go is also the fastest growing language in popularity with the steepest upward trend.
+Go is also the fastest growing language in popularity.

 <details><summary>Click here to show SQL commands</summary>
 <p>